 So, to go to Croatian Zagorje from Zagreb you follow signs for Krapina.
 Another option is to go around east slopes of Medvednica mountain by following signs for Vrbovec and Krizevci.
 Both, highways and alternative routes are available.

 More photographs like this one find in Old Zagorje photo gallery…

 Once in Zagorje you are surrounded by rolling hills blanketed with patches of forests, vineyards or fields of grain.
 Here you’ll discover hospitable people of noble nature.
 People who have endured history of foreign rulers, numerous invasions, hardship nature had thrown at them and despite, they have preserved their specific dialect of the Croatian language, culture, traditions, cuisine and most importantly, land and water that surrounds them.

 Roads throughout Zagorje countryside connect scattered towns and villages as well as medieval castles or large nobleman’s manors that often proudly stand tall for many centuries.
 Today most serve as museums, while others are quietly whispering about their place in history, eider as ruins or partially incorporated into newly build structures of towns and villages.

-Some regional museums, like one in Krizevac, display artifacts created by human hand dating back 5,000 years.
+Regional museums, like one in Krizevac, display artifacts created by human hand dating back 5,000 years.
 Museum in Krapina on the other hand, will introduce you to findings of some of the European Neanderthals (more than 120.000 years old).

 Culinary dishes in Zagorje region could be labeled as continental central-European with it’s own flavors.
-Traditional dishes of the region can be found in many local restaurants but also in some of the restaurants in Zagreb.
+Traditional dishes of the region can be found in many local restaurants but also in most of the restaurants in Zagreb.